Skip to the content.

 Paper categories

-Draft papers and papers submitted for formal review are submitted as extended abstracts (4 to 10 pages in length) or full papers (up to 20 pages).
+Draft papers and papers submitted for formal review are submitted as extended abstracts (4 to 10 pages in length) or full papers (up to 20 pages), in both cases excluding bibliography and appendices.
 The submission must clearly indicate which category it belongs to: research, position, project, evaluation, or overview paper.
 It should also indicate which authors are research students, and whether the main author(s) are students.
 A draft paper for which all authors are students will receive additional feedback by one of the PC members shortly after the symposium has taken place.

 Format